meechos/meechos.github.io/_posts/2020-09-11-Prod_jit_and_torchscript.md

 ---
 layout: page
-title: Prod_jit_and_torchscript
+title: Deep Learning in Produnction, eager model and graph execution
 permalink: /Prod_jit_and_torchscript
 ---

-# Deep Learning in Produnction, JIT and Python dependencies

 In computing, just-in-time (JIT) compilation (also dynamic translation or run-time compilations) is a way of executing computer code that involves compilation during execution of a program (at run time) rather than before execution.